Skip to content

 LLM Nature

 A Large Language Model does not look up answers.
-It predicts the most likely next word, one token at a time, with randomness baked in.
-Different models exist with different strengths — some optimized for speed, others for reasoning — but they all share this nature.
+It predicts the most likely next word, piece by piece, with randomness baked in.
+Different models trade off speed for depth, but all share this nature.

 The consequence is unintuitive: the same prompt can produce different answers.
 Ask an LLM to compute a tax three times and you may get three slightly different numbers.
 The fourth try might be wrong by a wider margin.